rse-aunz/rse-aunz.github.io/about.md

 ## Steering Committee

-RSE-AUNZ is overseen by a __Steering Committee__ which is elected by the members.
+RSE-AUNZ is overseen by a __Steering Committee__ which is (usually) elected by the members.
 The current committee is as follows:

 ### Co-Chairs
+- Mercedes Randall (2024-)
+- Manodeep Sinha (2021-)

+### General Members
 - Nooriyah Poonawala-Lohani
-- Manodeep Sinha

-### General Members
 - Rowland Mosbergen
 - Janet Stacey
-- Johanna M. M. Bayer (secretary)
+- Johanna Bayer (secretary)
+- Peter Marendy
 - *vacant* - maybe you?

 ### Past Members